fandayp/exploratory/README.md

 # Welcome to my exploratory projects!

-This repository is intended as a compilation of various exploratory machine learning and data science projects I've completed to apply new techniques and technologies to real-world problems.
+This repository is intended as a compilation of machine learning and data science projects that I've completed to apply new technologies to solve real-world problems.

 ## Customer Review Topic Clustering